You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 Talk to your health care team if it does not improve.
 Get emergency medical help If you have severe bone pain or are unable to move.

-Other rare, but serious side effects are possible.
+Other rare, but serious side effects are possible with this treatment.

-If you experience ANY of the following, speak to your cancer health care provider or get emergency medical help right away:
+If you have any of the following, talk to your cancer health care team or get emergency medical help right away:

-For more links on how to manage your symptoms go to www.cancercareontario.ca/symptoms.
+For more information on how to manage your symptoms ask your health care provider, or visit: https://www.cancercareontario.ca/symptoms.

 The information set out in the medication information sheets, regimen information sheets, and symptom management information (for patients) contained in the Drug Formulary (the "Formulary") is intended to be used by health professionals and patients for informational purposes only.
 The information is not intended to cover all possible uses, directions, precautions, drug interactions or side effects of a certain drug, nor should it be used to indicate that use of a particular drug is safe, appropriate or effective for a given condition.